gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 (Note: if it is possible to win with one move, the score will always be equal to 10000)

+The WeightedUTTT function will also take three special parameters: *n* and *k*,  with *n* equal to the number of future turns analyzed and *k* equal to the number of moves fully analized at each future turn, *n* and *k* don't need to be optimized, don't need to change based on the values of the other parameters, and `n*k` is in a (approximately) linear relationship with the compute time and with the quality of the evaluations.

 ## Part III.
 Optimizing parameters using GAs

-Now, we have our WeightedUTTT alghorithm, but we need a way to optimize its parameters, so we are going to design 2 different reward functions that act as the real "optimized" functions:
+Now, we have our WeightedUTTT alghorithm, but we need a way to optimize its parameters, so we are going to design 2 different reward functions that act as the real "optimized" functions (think of it as a way to reward great operations and punish bad attempts, kinda like giving a treat to a dog every time he does a trick):

 - *self-play reward function*: Plays against the current best set of parameters, gets a reward of +*n* if it wins and -(1/*n*) if it loses, with *n* equal to the best sets of parameters already defeated plus 1.
 - *Monte Carlo's enemy reward function*: Plays 6 matches against a bot that uses the MCST with a predefined number of iterations, starts with the reward of -3 and adds 1 for each win; when it wins 4 out of 6 matches, it multiplies the number of interations by K and gives an extra bonus of +6; this allows to keep training against better and better opponents.

+We are going to test both of those reward function with 3 different global optimization alghorithms; for the first alghorithm we'll try [genetic alghorithms](https://en.wikipedia.org/wiki/Genetic_algorithm), which simulate evolution creating generations and generations of individuals that have the set of parameters as their genotype.

 ## Part IV.
 Optimizing parameters using Bayesian optimization

+Now we are going to try using [Bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization), which tries to build a probabilistic model of the reward function in order to optimize the set of results.

 ## Part V. Optimizing parameters using CMA-ES

+Now we are going to try usign [CMA-ES](https://en.wikipedia.org/wiki/CMA-ES), which evolves a population of possible solutions, updating the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) so that new samples are more likely to have better results.

 ## Part VI.
 Final results